 There is a rising concern in OECD countries about the expected growth in the burden of chronic diseases.
 This project is primarily focused on whether efforts should be made to prevent non-communicable diseases rather than treating and managing them.

-OECD Health Care Quality Reviews seek to examine what works and what does not work in different countries – both to benchmark the efforts of countries and to provide advice on reforms to improve their health system.
+OECD Health Care Quality Reviews seek to examine what works and what does not work in different countries, both to benchmark the efforts of countries and to provide advice on reforms to improve their health system.

-A G8 Dementia Summit was held in London on 11 December.
 Dementia is a devastating condition for the people affected, their family and friends, and for health systems.
 Through its global reach and ability to bring together government and non-government perspectives, OECD is in a unique position to face up to the challenge.

 Most of the work on health is carried out by the Health Division of the Directorate for Employment, Labour and Social Affairs.
 This brochure describes the health division activities and good practices on current health issues.